SmartTensors/GeoThermalCloud.jl/README.md

 	</a>
 </div>

-**GeoThermalCloud.jl** is a repository containing all the data and codes required to demonstrate applications of machine learning methods for geothermal exploration.
+**GeoThermalCloud.jl** is a repository containing data and codes required to demonstrate applications of machine learning methods for geothermal exploration, development, and monitoring.

 **GeoThermalCloud.jl** includes:
 - site data